adi_detritus – Sweep up the rubbish

 - robots.txt & cgi-bin/ in website root.

-- browserconfig.xml, sitemap.xml & site.webmanifest in website root (except will be validated for appropriate file type).
+- browserconfig.xml, sitemap.xml & webmanifest files in website root (except they will still be validated for appropriate file type).

 - Hidden files .htaccess, .htaccess-dist, .ftpquota, .well-known.

-- Image files in your images directory that are linked in the database.
+- Image files in your images directory that are linked to the database.

-- Files in your files directory that are linked in the database.
+- Files in your files directory that are linked to the database.

 - Active admin-side plugins – because, of course, they must be in use!

 As of TXP 4.8, plugins are stored in the filesystem as well as the database.
 This means there is potential for mismatches. adi_detritus flags plugins: